 1. You get enough vitamins and minerals

 Fresh vegetables and fruit for that matter contain many vital vitamins and minerals necessary to facilitate optimum health.
-These nutrients reduce the risk of disease and slow down the aging process due to their positive impact on skin elasticity among other things.
+These nutrients reduce the risk of disease and slow down the ageing process due to their positive impact on skin elasticity among other things.
 Cheaper than that expensive anti-wrinkle cream, right?

 2. You’re less likely to gain weight